andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 ```
 This is the accessor we were setting up in Startup.cs.
 The dependency injection will make sure the bot gets this each time it is instanced on each turn.

-Notice there is a dialogSet that is instantiated --> **notice it is taking as a parameter a property from the accessor**.
+Notice there is a dialogSet that is instantiated and **notice it is taking as a parameter a property from the accessor**.
 As an exercise, please right click on each of the classes/properties in the constructor to familiarize yourself with the specific definitions but the main point is that it needs a persistent list of Dialog instances.

 Later within the OnTurn method --> from that dialogSet, we create a dialogContext
 ```